10th TVyNovelas Awards

-The 10th TVyNovelas Awards is an Academy of special awards to the best soap operas and TV shows.
+The 10th TVyNovelas Awards were an academy of special awards to the best soap operas and TV shows.
 The awards ceremony took place on 1992 in Mexico City.
-The ceremony was televised in Mexico by El Canal de las Estrellas.
+The ceremony was televised in Mexico by Canal de las Estrellas.

 Raúl Velasco hosted the show.
-Cadenas de amargura won 8 awards including Best Telenovela, the most for the evening.
+Cadenas de amargura won 8 awards, the most for the evening, including Best Telenovela.
 Other winners La pícara soñadora won 3 awards, Milagro y magia and Muchachitas won 2 awards and Alcanzar una estrella II, Al filo de la muerte and En carne propia won 1 each.